bahamas10/music-directory/README.md

 Your media as it lives on the filesystem

 - `/media/My Music`: generate a simple HTML index page for your directory
-- `/media/My Music?jso=true`: expose the directory as json
+- `/media/My Music?json=true`: expose the directory as json
 - `/media/My Music/mysong.mp3`: stream an mp3
 - `/media/My Music/mysong.mp3?tags=true`: send the music tags as JSON
 - `/media/My Music/mysong.mp3?art=true`: send the embedded album art if present